Nasal Cancer/Sinus Cancer

 What are the symptoms of nasal cancer and sinus cancer?

-Patients with nasal cancer or sinus cancer usually present with unilateral nasal blockage and bleeding.
+Symptoms of nasal and sinus cancer include nasal blockage that is not relieved by blowing your nose and nose bleeds.
 Other symptoms include facial swelling, loosened upper teeth, nasal pain and double vision.

 How are nasal cancer and sinus cancers diagnosed?

 Nasal cancer and sinus cancers are diagnosed by using imaging techniques (X-ray, MRI, CT scan) and by taking a biopsy of the tumor.
 This biopsy can sometimes be done in the clinic while scoping a patient, however in many cases it may need to be performed in the operating room.